ajaynair/karam/README.md

 * Contractors can share the job profile
 * Laborers can share their information
 * Contractors should be able to search laborers based on skills
-* Laborers should be able to search for contracts based on skills
 * Contractors should be able to phone call laborers
-* Laborers and contracts should be able to select language of their choice
+* Laborers should be able to select language of their choice
-* Contractors should be able to create opportunities that laborers can apply to
-* Laborers should be able to apply for contracts to contractors
-* Contractors and laborers should be able to request for new feature, submit queries, complains etc.
-* Laborers should be able to register via SMS.
 * Once the laborer gets a job they should be able to mark their entry as ‘got a job’
-* The contractor should be able to close their entry when they get the required laborers
 * Login and logout feature
 * Contractors should not be allowed to call more than n people
 * Contractors can delete their account
 * Laborers can delete their account
+* Contractors and laborers should be able to request for new feature, submit queries, complains etc.
+* Laborers should be able to register via SMS.

 # **Risks**
 * Language conversion can be difficult